jobindjohn/vivaplus_v0.2/docs/model-doc/60-pelvis.md

 ### Pelvis

-For modeling the cortical bone of the pelvis, data from Kemper et al., 2008 [@Kemper2008] is applied. although it only includes males it was the most appropiate source iderntified within our review.
+For modeling the cortical bone of the pelvis, data from Kemper et al., 2008 [@Kemper2008] is applied.
+Although it only includes males, it was the most appropiate source identified within our review.

 We have derived an average curve from all curves that were presented in the paper.
 It could be later on decided to exclude some curves for the average.
-The curve was converted to true stress / strain
+The curve was converted to true stress / strain.

-The trabecular bone is modellea as linear elastic material using the parameters descibed in [@Dalstra1993].
+The trabecular bone is modelled as linear elastic material using the parameters descibed in [@Dalstra1993].

 <!-- Notes: From Fleps et al. (2018): "Acetabular cartilage was modelled based on the study of Burgin et al. [28] using a hyperelastic material model without viscoelastic effect (LS Dyna, MAT_077, v = 0.495, rho = 0.795 g/cm3, C10 = 0.352 MPa, C01 = 0.306 MPa, C11 = 0.052 MPa).
 Hyperelastic material parameters for fibrous cartilage at the pubic symphysis were based on the study from Li et al. [29] (LS Dyna, MAT_027, v = 0.495, rho = 0.795 g/cm3, C10 = 0.1 MPa, C01 = 0.45 MPa).
 The same parameters were also used for the cartilage in the sacroiliac joint for lack of better published information."
 Pelvic ligaments were modelled with tension only cable elements with material properties according to Hammer et al. [31] (LS Dyna, MAT_071, E = 395 MPa).
 Cross sections that were based on subject specific insertion site length and an average ligament thickness of 1mm. -->